Public sector finances, UK: May 2025

 Central government borrowing

-Central government forms the largest part of the public sector and includes government departments such as HM Revenue and Customs (HMRC), the Department of Health and Social Care, the Department for Work and Pensions, the Department for Education, and the Ministry of Defence, as well as other government agencies.
+Central government forms the largest part of the public sector and includes government departments such as HM Revenue and Customs (HMRC), Department of Health and Social Care, Department for Work and Pensions, Department for Education, Ministry of Defence and other government agencies.

 The relationship between central government's receipts and expenditure is an important determinant of public sector net borrowing.
-Central government borrowed £16.2 billion in March 2025; this compares with £16.4 billion borrowed by the whole public sector.
+Of the £17.7 billion borrowed by the public sector in May 2025, central government borrowed £16.5 billion.

 Central government current receipts

-• central government tax receipts increased by £2.2 billion to £69.3 billion; this included increases of £1.5 billion in Income Tax, £0.5 billion in stamp duty (on land and property), £0.2 billion in Value Added Tax (VAT), and £0.1 billion in Corporation Tax receipts
+• central government tax receipts increased by £3.5 billion to £61.7 billion; this included increases of £1.9 billion in Income Tax, £0.8 billion in Value Added Tax (VAT), and £0.6 billion in Corporation Tax receipts

 A detailed breakdown of central government income is presented in our Public sector current receipts: Appendix D dataset.